 - Encountering errors when trying to use Hulu ok Roku TV will surely cause some stress, but this guide should help you.

-- We're offering a few easy solutions to fix this error; we're addressing Roku users mostly, since the error is common on these devices.
+- We're offering a few easy solutions to fix this error while focusing on Roku users mostly, since the error is common on these devices.

 - On the other hand, maybe you'll find something useful in our dedicated Hulu section.

 - Don't leave without also checking out the Streaming Hub on the website for more articles.